-This summer in Japan has been extremely hot and with no rain for many weeks since the devastatingly heavy rains which made world headlines in early June.
-Since July, it’s been a constant battle to keep the garden productive and the trees alive as the soil has progressively become drier and drier.
-Even the two typhoons that passed by failed to deliver the much-needed amount of water that was needed to replenish the moisture in the soil.
+Summer 2018 in Japan has been extremely hot and with no rain for many weeks since the devastating rains which made world headlines in early June.
+It’s now a constant battle to keep the garden productive and the trees alive as the soil has progressively become drier and drier.
+Even the two typhoons that passed by failed to deliver the much-needed water to replenish the moisture in the soil.

 Today is no different.
 It’s August 27th and the temperature outside is 37C.
 But in addition to the daily watering duties, this morning, more than usual, it was to be dominated by my interactions with nature.